401(k) Plans for Small Businesses

 A summary of material modification (SMM) apprises participants of changes made to the plan or to the information required to be in the SPD.
 The SMM or an updated SPD must be automatically furnished to participants within a specified number of days after the change.

 As noted above, for plans that allow participants to direct the investments in their accounts, plan and investment information, including information about fees and expenses, must be provided to participants before they can first direct investments and periodically thereafter – primarily on an annual basis with information on the fees and expenses actually paid provided at least quarterly.
 The initial plan-related information may be distributed as part of the SPD provided when a participant joins the plan as long as it is provided before the participant can first direct investments.
-The information provided quarterly may be included in the IBS.
+The information provided quarterly may be included with the IBS.

 A summary annual report (SAR) is a narrative of the plan’s annual return/report, the Form 5500, filed with the Federal Government (see Reporting to Government Agencies below for more information).
 It must be furnished annually to participants.